What is a Brute Force Attack & How to Prevent It

 A common way to restrict login attempts is to temporarily ban an IP from logging in after five failed login attempts, where subsequent attempts at a login will be blocked.

-Captchas are a good way of preventing bots and automated tools from doing actions on your website by giving them challenges before they even can attempt a login.
+Captchas are a great way of preventing bots and automated tools from doing actions on your website by giving them challenges before they even can attempt a login.
 As the challenge is designed to be solved by humans, robots have a hard time passing them which blocks their attacks.

 2FA adds another layer of security to your login form.
 Once you login with appropriate credentials, you will need to enter a code which can only be accessed by you, such as an email or a unique code generated by an authentication tool.